Getting the Most From The Marine GPS System

 At the heart of modern marine navigation is the Marine GPS System, which is a network of 24 dedicated Global Positioning System (GPS) satellites spread out in geo-stationary orbit some 20,000km (12,500 miles) above the earth.

-The active antenna of our GPS set records the times taken for the transmissions to reach it and computes a three dimensional fix in terms of latitude, longitude and altitude, accurate to within a few metres.
+The active antenna of our GPS set records the times taken for the transmissions to reach it and computes a three dimensional fix in terms of latitude, longitude and altitude to a high degree of accuracy.

 But there's a lot more functionality to satellite navigation than position fixing...